MistyLeo12/lofi-cli/README.md

 ## Supported Functionalities

-Currently only allow for input with no special character
+Currently only allow for input with no special characters

 ## TODO

 * Allow for a second mode to just randomly pick a genre.
 No specific search needed
 * Error Handling for special characters or handle special characters
 * See if only playing the first result is the best result.
 Potential Solution randomize the video that is opened between the first result -- will create variability while still maintaining relevancy
+* ADD Plus Reverb functionality--a must and highly request feature😳